abolfazlz15/Music-Platform/README.md

 A web application powered by Django framework and DRF

 # Some features:
-- Write testing for APIs, models, URLs
-- Authentication (JWT and OTP code)
+- Authentication (JWT and OTP)
 - Documented by Swagger
-- Use redis for caching (coming soon)
-- Dockerized (coming soon)
+- Dockerized
 - Useing the nginx (coming soon)

 # How to run project